EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.calib.md

 ### imUtil.calib.pixel_flat_response

-Fit the pixel response to light as a function of intensity in a cube of images Package: +imUtil.calib Description: Given a cube of flat field images which have different mean intensity, fit some linear models to each model intensity
+Fit the pixel response to light as a function of intensity in a cube of images Package: +imUtil.calib Description: Given a cube of flat field images which have different mean intensity, fit some linear models to each model intensity vs. a user specified expected intensity or the mean value of